AkibAzmain/chess-game/README.md

 ```

 For other compilers and operating systems, use appropriate commands.
 If you don't know the command, just Google "How to compile C++ program with your compiler on your OS".

+After compiling, you'll get a executable named `chess` .
+As this executable doesn't depend on any files in the repository, you can place it anywhere you want.

 ## Playing